-Low-dose nutritional supplements, unlike science-based high dose products, have other "side effects of supplements" or rather non-desired results: small or no health benefits (and they may even be injurious to your health).
+Low-dose nutritional supplements, unlike high dose science-based supplements (a.k.a "medicinal supplements"), have other "side effects of supplements" or rather non-desired results: small or no health benefits (and they may even be injurious to your health).

 Research experiments (e.g., Prasad & Kumar, 1996) demonstrated, for example, that low doses of vitamin C promoted the growth of certain cancer cells, while high doses inhibited the cancerous progression.

 In a research paper the authors clearly stated: